According to recent studies on child behavior, today’s children are more self-centered and less empathetic than was the case years ago.

 Having your toddler involved in tree planting is quite an exciting endeavor.

-Tree planting is a great opportunity for your family and toddler to beautify your community.
+Tree planting is an excellent opportunity for your family and toddler to beautify your community.
 You can walk with your toddler to a garden center or a local store where you can buy some tree seedlings.

 You can also allow your toddler to have a say on the type of tree that you are to plant.